-So, your organization may need a point-to-point fiber-optic network, also known as P2P fiber.
+So, your organization in Washington D.C. or Northern Virginia may need a point-to-point network, also known as P2P fiber.

 A point-to-point fiber optic network provides a direct, dedicated connection from an access node to remote workstations, servers, or business locations.
 This creates a direct connection for data transmission, offering dedicated bandwidth.